AuroralDiffraction/M5Stack_Infrared_Thermometer/README.md

 The Arduino sketch provided in src folder can be directly burned into the M5tack hardware.

 MLX90614 and the Env.
-Unit should both be connected to Port A, and for the GPS, I remmapped its pins to the ones in Port B so that it will not conflict with the GSM module.
+Unit should both be connected to Port A, and for the GPS, I remapped its pins to the ones in Port B so that it will not conflict with the GSM module.

 After burning, press the middle button to start a measurement.
-The left button is for closing the Lcd screen to save power.
+The left button is for shutting down the Lcd screen to save power.
 The right button is for sending out an SMS.